chris-schmitz/aem-launch-helper/Readme.md

 AEM Launch Helper is a command line utility that facilitates the launching of an AEM instance.

+Note that the environment folders and files that are created by this application will be placed in the same directory that you place the project folder.
+I.e. If you place this project folder at:

+    ~/Development/AEMLaunchHelper

+The environment folders will be created next to it:

+    ~Development:
+        AEMLaunchHelper/
+        AEMEnvironments/...

 ## Installation

 ### Adding the jar file